FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Introduction

 In summary, this research presents the following contributions:

-\begin{itemize} \item A labelled dataset of Spanish tweets IDs with the degree of entailment against a list of 61 hoaxes. \item A context-aware multilingual semantic similarity method for searching hoaxes with high similarity to a given query. \item A Natural Language Inference model for semi-automated fact-checking. \item A deep insight of misinformation and disinformation circulating on Twitter related to Covid-19 in Spanish speaking countries. \end{itemize}
+\begin{itemize} \item A labelled dataset of Spanish tweets IDs with a degree of entailment against a list of 61 hoaxes. \item A context-aware multilingual semantic similarity method for searching hoaxes with high similarity to a given query. \item A Natural Language Inference model for semi-automated fact-checking.
+This model allows to check if there is an entailment, contradiction or neutral relation between two statements. \item A deep insight of misinformation and disinformation circulating on Twitter related to Covid-19 in Spanish speaking countries during one year. \end{itemize}